cisco/xr-telemetry-m2m-web/m2m.md

 For the key and value fields, the returned object contains the following fields:

   * `datatype`: a string describing the type of data.
 The possible values for this field are given in the MPG documentation.
+  * `internal_name`: if this is a bag, then it is the bag name, otherwise it is null.
+The bag name will match the name field below, unless the schema specifies a Bag Display Name.
   * `name`: a string identifying the data.
   * `internal_name`: a string used internally to identify the data.
   * `description`: a verbose description of the data.
 Note that this may not be set, in which case the field will be set to null.